ComNets-Bremen/Python-Course/README.md

 * Linux: Preferably use the system repository (i.e., `sudo apt install python3`)
 * Windows / Mac: https://www.python.org/downloads/

+Although one could use arbitrary text editors for programming, we will give a brief introduction to two editors:

+* Jupyter Notebook (web-based)
+* Spyder

+Both are shipped with Anaconda.

 Installing Additional Libraries
 -------------------------------